What qualifications do I need to become a CCA?

 How do I go about registering for the CCA exam?

 In order to be eligible to write the next CCA exam, you must register through our online registration page.
-The registration page lists the different locations for each exam, the registration deadline date and the cancellation policy.

 What type of material does the International exam deal with?
 How about the Prairie exam?